Waipahu High School

 Waipahu High School is located at 94-1211 Farrington Highway in Waipahu on the island of Oʻahu in the state of Hawaiʻi.
 Waipahu High School was founded in 1938 under the Session Laws of 1937 and Act 191 of 1938.
 The first graduates of Waipahu High School were from the class of 1941.
 The last graduating class from the "termite palace" was the class of 1969.
 Clarence B. Dyson became principal in 1942.
 Zachary Sheets became the new principal of the school in August 2022, after former principal Keith Hayashi was appointed as Hawaii Department of Education Superintendent in July 2022.
 Preceding Hayashi was long-time principal Patricia Pedersen, who retired in July 2009 following the graduation of the Class of 2009 of Waipahu High.

 Waipahu High School offers Early College, which is a program that allows students to take college courses, from selected universities on the island, for free to further their education.

+In 2023, the Academic Care Center was opened, a school-based health clinic operated by students within the school's Health Academy.
+This is the first of its kind anywhere in the world.